Cluster Creation and Component Installation

 -

-Specify the machine for each Master component (usually management and coordination components) of the selected services.
-On the right side of the page, you can see the organization of components by machine.
+Indicate the machine for each of the Master components (generally management and coordination components) of the selected services.
+Note that the right side of the page shows the component organization per machine.

-Figure 11 - Master Component AssignmentnoteThe setup should consider each component's requirements and the available resources on each machine.
-Some recommendations include:
+Figure 11 - Master component assignmentnoteThe organization should be done considering the needs of each component and the available resources on each machine.
+Some recommendations can be observed:

-- Avoid installing non-Edge or Gateway services on the Ambari Server machine.
-If possible, dedicate a machine to the Ambari Server.
+- Avoid installing services other than Edge or Gateway services on the Ambari Server machine.
+If possible, keep a dedicated machine for the Ambari Server.

-- Components responsible for high availability should be installed on separate machines, e.g., NameNode and Secondary NameNode (SNameNode).
+- Components responsible for high availability of services should be installed on different machines.
+For example, NameNode and Secondary NameNode (SNameNode).

-- Install Zookeeper on an odd number of machines, more than one (01); that is, initially on at least 3 machines.
+- Install Zookeeper on an odd number of machines, greater than one (01).
+That is, initially, on at least 3 machines.

 -